solgenomics/sgn/docs/04_data_analysis_tools.md

 ##### Estimating breeding values in a selection population

 If you already have a selection population (in the database), from the same model page, you can apply the model to the selection population and estimate breeding values for all the clones in the population.
-You can search for a selection population of clones in the database using the search interface or you can make a custom list of clones using the [*list interface*](http://cassavabase.wikispaces.com/Lists). if you click the 'search for all relevant selection populations', you will see all relevant selection populations for that model.
+You can search for a selection population of clones in the database using the search interface or you can make a custom list of clones using the [*list interface*]({{site.baseurl}}{% link 01_basic_website_usage.md%}#working-with-lists).
+If you click the 'search for all relevant selection populations', you will see all relevant selection populations for that model.
 However, this option takes long time decause of the large set of populations in the database and the filtering.
 Therefore, the fastest way is to search for each of your selection populations by name.
 If you are logged in to the website you will also see a list of your custom set of genotyped clones.

 ![]({{"assets/images/image338.png" | relative_url }})